 - What do you expect will happen when you test?
 What do you expect will happen with the temperature?

-- What changes are you making for your second roof design?
-How did you make these decisions?
+- What changes are you making for your second (improved) roof design?
+From what information or evidence did you make these decisions?

-Brainstorming: Divide the class into small groups of three or four students each (consider using these same groups during the actual activity).
-Write the following questions on the chalk/white board or on an overhead.
-How do you think people in developing communities, who may not have electricity, cook and heat their homes?
-Do you think there are any risks or dangers that people in the US don't face?
+Brainstorming: Divide the class into small groups of three or four students each (consider using these same groups during the activity).
+Write the following questions on the classroom board or an overhead projector.
+How do you think people in developing communities who may not have electricity cook and heat their homes?
+Do you think they face any risks or dangers that people who live in homes with electricity do not face?
 After a few minutes of brainstorming, ask student groups the questions out loud and discuss as a class.

-Create-a-Poster: If time allows, have each group make a poster with a drawing of what a cooking/heat source might look like in a home in a developing community.
-Instruct them to write down reasons why this cooking/heat source is good and why it might be bad.
+Create-a-Poster: If time permits, have each group make a poster with a drawing of what a cooking/heat source might look like in a home in a developing community.
+Require them to write down reasons why this cooking/heat source is good and why it might be bad.

 Activity Embedded Assessment

-Re-Design Challenge: As students build and test, remind them that they need to pay attention to how well their design works, so that they can learn how to improve their roof for their second iteration.
-Ask students investigating questions, such as "how will you know if your design works well?" and "what could be improved?"
-Also, "what are potential problems with your design?" and "what aspects of the design should be kept the same?"
+Re-Design Challenge: As students build and test, remind them to pay attention to how well their designs work so that they can come up with ideas for how to improve their roof designs for the second iteration.
+Ask students open-ended investigating questions such as: How will you know if your design works well?
+What could be improved?
+What are potential problems with your design?
+What aspects of the design will you not change?

-Data Collection: As students test their designs, have them collect data for the Temperature vs. Time Worksheet.
-They should record temperature readings for both inside and outside the home every 20 seconds on the worksheet, as well as collect qualitative data by describing the appearance of the inside of the home.
-Be sure to circulate through the classroom and check for completion to gauge student understanding and progress.
+Data Collection: As teams test their designs, have students collect data for the Temperature vs. Time Worksheet.
+This includes recording on the worksheet temperature readings both inside and outside the model home every 20 seconds, as well as collecting qualitative data by describing the air appearance inside of the home.
+Circulate through the classroom and check for worksheet completion to gauge student progress and understanding.

-- For lower grades, instruct students not to complete the "Temperature Tells All" column for the difference in inside and outside temperature.
+- Simplify for lower grades by removing the "introduction to slope" aspect of the activity.
+To do this, direct students not to complete the "Temperature Tells All" column for the difference in inside and outside temperatures.
 Also instruct them to neither answer the questions based on this data nor graph the difference in inside and outside temperature vs. time.
-These omissions remove the "Introduction To Slope" part of the activity.

-Construct and Test Roofs for Different Climates https://www.teachengineering.org/view_activity.php?url=https://www.teachengineering.org/collection/wpi_/activities/wpi_roofs_for_different_climates/roofs_for_different_climates.xml
+Construct and Test Roofs for Different Climates (activity) https://www.teachengineering.org/activities/view/cub_temp_activity1